By Steven Hiraga, CFP®

 Thankfully, with the passing of 2020’s SECURE Act, there were some changes made that allow relief to employers who currently offer, or want to offer, their employees a retirement plan benefit but are wary of the fiduciary liability that comes with it.
 Namely, Pooled Employer Plans (PEP) allow for a structure for multiple employers to join a single plan that is sponsored by a single service provider.
 The separate Form 5500 and audit requirements that were mandated by the DOL for individual 401(k) plans will not apply to a PEP.
 The PEP sponsor will file a single Form 5500 and submit a single plan audit.

-In order to monitor this role, the law created a new entity who will be stepping into the role of the plan sponsor, referred to as the Pooled Plan Provider (PPP).
+In order to monitor this role, the law created a new entity that will be stepping into the role of the plan sponsor, referred to as the Pooled Plan Provider (PPP).
 The PPP is named in the document as the sponsor, plan administrator, named fiduciary, and person/entity responsible for performing all administrative duties.
 The PPP will be required to register with the Treasury and DOL.

 To put this plainly, an employer can now hire a PPP to take on all of the fiduciary responsibilities that come with administering a 401(k) retirement plan.
 By taking on all of that responsibility, they also take on the risk and if a mistake is made, the PPP will have to correct the mistake and pay any fine.
 The administration of your 401(k) plan can now be put in the hands of a professional fiduciary, ideally as it should have been designed from the start in 1978.